pybel/pybel/docs/source/overview.rst

 - :code:`A => (B => C)` means that `A` increases the process by which `B` increases `C`.
 The example in the BEL Spec :code:`p(HGNC:GATA1) => (act(p(HGNC:ZBTB16)) => r(HGNC:MPL))` represents GATA1 directly increasing the process by which ZBTB16 directly increases MPL.
-Before, we were using directly increasing to specify physical contact, so it's reasonable to conclude that  :code:`p(HGNC:GATA1) => act(p(HGNC:ZBTB16))`.
+Before, directly increasing was used to specify physical contact, so it's reasonable to conclude that  :code:`p(HGNC:GATA1) => act(p(HGNC:ZBTB16))`.
 The specification cites examples when `B` is an activity that only is affected in the context of `A` and `C`.
 This complicated enough that it is both impractical to standardize during curation, and impractical to represent in a network.